Meet us at Dubai World Trade Centre 13 - 17 October

 What is VoIP Technology?

-Voice Over Internet Protocol is another popular phone system technology.
-It works by converting analog signals to digital data and transmitting that data over the internet which is then sent to the target phone.
-Hosted VoIP services are the most popular type of VoIP service where the VoIP provider hosts and manages the VoIP phone system in their data centers.
+VoIP stands for Voice over Internet Protocol, another popular phone system technology.
+It works by converting analog signals to digital data and transmitting that data over the internet, which is then sent to the target phone.

-Let me give you an example for better understanding.
+Let me provide an example to help you better understand.

-We all know and use classic landline phones.
+We are all familiar with and use classic landline phones.
 Such a phone uses a physical wire that connects it to the phone company’s network and thus allows users to make and receive phone calls.
 Now imagine that all these calls are being made using your internet connection instead.
 This means no physical wires or lines.
-Voice Over Internet Protocol converts your voice or audio into digital data packets, similar to that of an email or when browsing a website.
-These digital data packets travel across the internet and reach the destination, i.e. recipient’s phone, where they are converted back into voice.
+Voice Over Internet Protocol converts your voice or audio into digital data packets, similar to those of an email or when browsing a website.
+These digital data packets travel across the internet and reach the destination, i.e., the recipient’s phone, where they are converted back into voice.

 As I have explained above, VoIP takes an audio or voice signal and transforms it into a digital format to make it compatible with traveling over the internet.
-The data packets that contain information about the voice signal when reach their destination or recipient’s end, the process reverses.
-In other words, the data packets are decompressed and converted back into analog signals by the device.
+The data packets that contain information about the voice signal, when they reach their destination or the recipient’s end, the process reverses.
+In other words, the device decompresses and converts the data packets back into analog signals.
 All this happens so that the recipient can hear the message.

 Now you may ask, what kind of equipment is required for VoIP?